tiberiushunter/samwelek.co.uk/src/_posts/blog/2020-10-05-how-to-host-your-static-website-on-aws-with-github-actions.md

 ### Building your Website

-It's all down to you on deciding how you'd like to generate your website, this website is generated using [Jekyll](https://jekyllrb.com/) and allows me to write content using Markdown however you could just as easily create your own website using pure HTML, CSS, and JS.
+It's all down to you on deciding how you'd like to generate your website, this website is generated using [Jekyll][jekyll] and allows me to write content using Markdown however you could just as easily create your own website using pure HTML, CSS, and JS.

 Whichever static site generator (or not) you choose to use, the steps in this guide should point you in the right direction and I'll specify sections which you can skip if you're going down the pure route. :slightly_smiling_face:

 ### GitHub

-We're going to start by creating a repository and pushing your website to GitHub, if this is your first time using Git, GitHub, or any source control system in the past then you can learn more about them from [here](https://medium.com/@shiivangii/all-about-git-and-github-c4b987df1b16).
+We're going to start by creating a repository and pushing your website to GitHub, if this is your first time using Git, GitHub, or any source control system in the past then you can learn more about them from [here][ref-git].

 Once you've got your repository set up and have pushed your website to GitHub, we can jump over to AWS to start setting up the infrastructure to host your website.
 Let's make a start!